boryanagoncharenko/CssCoco/test.md

 ---
 **Description**: Require properties appropriate for display (rule 3)
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Require-properties-appropriate-for-display)
  **Violations**: A warning is issued when a ruleset contains a declaration `display: block` and a declaration with property `vertical-align`.
-The following snippet is considered a violation:display:
+The following snippet is considered a violation:
  ```
  .mybox {
     display: block;